stevecallear/pamqp/example/static/README.md

 # Example
-This example demonstrates using a `Registry` to create a fanout exchange and consumer-specific queues.
+This example demonstrates using statically created infrastructure to configure a topic exchange and associated queue.

 ## Running
 Start RabbitMQ locally